domxjs/domxjs.github.io/state-management.md

 It inspired other libraries such as Redux and MobX.

 Flux is not a library, instead it just popularized the pattern.
-Facebook released a few utilities and a dispatcher those who did not want to build it for themselves since that is a core piece of the pattern.
+Facebook released a few utilities and a dispatcher for those who did not want to build it for themselves since that is a core piece of the pattern.

 <div style="text-align:center;max-width:400px;margin:0 auto;">